Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Methods

-We select a hypothesis space $\mathcal{H}$ so that, in practice, we can solve the minimization problem in Eq.~\ref{eq:loss-function}, given access to a data-set $D$ of valuation profiles.
-To this end, we introduce a novel representation of auctions that supports learning Groves payment rules with Deep Neural Networks.
+We introduce a novel representation of auctions that supports learning Groves payment rules with Deep Neural Networks.
 Fig.~\ref{fig:auction-cnn} shows an example of our representation and architecture for an auction with three objects and five participants.

-When computing $t_i$, the payment owed by player $i$, the function we wish to learn has access to reports from ``other'' players, but no knowledge of player $i$'s valuation (see Eq.~\ref{eq:groves-payment}).
-We construct our representation to highlight the magnitude of each individual bid, and preference profile, relative to the rest of the ``other'' players' types.
-The intuition behind this choice is that by comparing the available bids to each other, a network can construct a sense of how likely it is that these will be surpassed or matched by the unseen preference profile.
-This is achieved as follows: first, since we focus on efficient mechanisms, we assume we are given access to an ``allocation oracle'' (a function that for any set of valid preferences profiles, returns the welfare maximizing allocation $k^* \in K$\footnote{Note that this is reasonable given our choice of bidding languages.}, see Sec.~\ref{sec:bg-notation}).
-Second, we choose to represent each of the $v_{-i}$ as outcomes of $|K|$ counter-factual auctions, each for the most valuable $p$ bundles ($p=1,\ldots,|K|$), thus providing information about the relative rank of each bundle valuation and preference profile.
+First we note that when computing $t(i)$ the function we wish to learn takes as input valuations from ``other'' players $v_{-i}$, and has no knowledge of player $i$'s profile (see Eq.~\ref{eq:groves-payment}).
+We construct our representation as follows: first, we construct an ``allocation oracle'' to compute the efficient allocation $k^*$ for any set of valuations (this is easy to construct given our choice of bidding languages; see~\citep{nisan2000bidding} for details on how to construct such an oracle).
+Second, we choose to represent each of the $v_{-i}$ as outcomes of $|K|$ counter-factual auctions, each for the most valuable $p$ bundles with $p=1,\ldots,|K|$.
+The idea here is to provide information about the relative rank of each bundle valuation.

-We provide evidence that an alternative representation of the same information as a flat vector results in substantially worse auction designs.